-- □ When using a portable generator, connect the equipment you want to power directly to the outlets on the generator.
-Do not connect a portable generator to a home's electrical system. - ☐ If you are considering getting a generator, get advice from a professional, such as an electrician.
-Make sure that the generator you purchase is rated for the power that you think you will need. - □ Wear protective clothing, including rubber gloves and rubber boots.
+- When using a portable generator, connect the equipment you want to power directly to the outlets on the generator.
+Do not connect a portable generator to a home's electrical system. - If you are considering getting a generator, get advice from a professional, such as an electrician.
+Make sure that the generator you purchase is rated for the power that you think you will need.